 What reel size is best for inshore fishing?

-Much of an angler’s choice in reel size, comes down to the species of fish which they intend to pursue.
+Much of an angler’s choice in reel size comes down to the species of fish which they intend to pursue.
 Fish vary significantly in size, as does the gear which is used to catch them.
-Therefore, it is important to be honest with yourself, in regards to what type of fishing is to be conducted.
-In general, the larger the species of fish being pursued, the larger a reel will need to be.
+Therefore, it is essential to be honest with yourself regarding what type of fishing is to be conducted.
+In general, the larger fish species being pursued, the larger a reel will need to be.

 Reel classifications often differ between manufacturers.
-However, it is universally accepted that all reels are to be assigned a numerical designation that scales upward based on size.
-While some manufacturers specify their ultralight reels as a size “10”, others would list this same reel as a size “1000”.
+However, it is universally accepted that all reels are assigned a numerical designation that scales upward based on size.
+For example, while some manufacturers specify their ultralight reels as a size “10”, others would list this same reel as a size “1000”.
 Alternatively, larger numerical ratings such as size 9 (or 9000) indicate a heavy-duty reel.
-By selecting a reel within the middle of these two extremes, an angler should be provided a model with excellent all-around capabilities.
+Selecting a reel within the middle of these two extremes should provide an angler a model with excellent all-around capabilities.

 How much drag do you need for inshore fishing?

-When inshore fishing, there is little use for a reel with more than 25-30 pounds of drag.
-When fighting a sizable fish, you are not trying to wrestle it ashore, but attempting to wear it out instead.
-Therefore, you do not need a reel that is capable of sustaining a fish’s maximum fighting force for an extended period of time.
-Instead, a reel’s drag system only needs to be robust enough to overcome momentary runs, before a fish slows in pace.
+There is little use for a reel with more than 25-30 pounds of drag when inshore fishing.
+When fighting a sizable fish, you are not trying to wrestle it ashore but attempting to wear it out instead.
+Therefore, you do not need a reel capable of sustaining a fish’s maximum fighting force for an extended period.
+Instead, a reel’s drag system only needs to be robust enough to overcome short runs before a fish slows in pace.

-In many cases, a reel with as little as 20 pds of drag will prove suitable for use.
-However, you must consider what species of fish you will be fishing for, prior to making your ultimate decision.
+A reel with as little as 20 pounds of drag will prove suitable for use in many cases.
+However, it would be best to consider what species of fish you will be fishing for before making your ultimate decision.
 In general, the larger the fish, the more likely it is to find yourself in need of additional drag.

-- Versatility: By their very nature, spinning reels are inherently versatile.
-This type of reel can be used for nearly every application, making it a true favorite of anglers around the world.
+By their very nature, spinning reels are inherently versatile.
+This type of reel can be used for nearly every application, making it a true favorite of anglers worldwide.
 Spinning reels can be cast accurately, offer excellent line control, and are structurally sound enough to boat even the largest of fish without a significant amount of difficulty.

-- Maintenance: When used in saltwater, a reel must be carefully cared for in order to prevent the development of rust and corrosion.
-Spinning reels are no exception to this rule, and should be rinsed of with freshwater and allowed to dry after each use.
-An angler should also thoroughly inspect their spinning reel on a regular basis, or whenever its line is being changed.
+When used in saltwater, a reel must be carefully cared for to prevent the development of rust and corrosion.
+Spinning reels are no exception to this rule and should be rinsed off with fresh water and allowed to dry after each use.
+An angler should also thoroughly inspect their spinning reel regularly or whenever its line is being changed.

-- Affordability: One might notice that saltwater approved spinning reels are somewhat more expensive than their freshwater relatives.
-This stems from the use of upgraded components, which are necessary to withstand operation in highly corrosive saltwater.
-This includes the use of shielded ball bearings, and corrosion resistant body, spool, and frame materials.
+One might notice that saltwater-approved spinning reels are somewhat more expensive than their freshwater relatives.
+This stems from upgraded components, which are necessary to withstand operation in highly corrosive saltwater.
+This includes the use of shielded ball bearings and corrosion-resistant body, spool, and frame materials.